top of page

 About Me

 I am an Assistant Professor of Sociology at St Lawrence University and graduated with my PhD from UNC-Chapel Hill in 2020.
 I study inequality in higher education.
-Specifically, my research examines academic, social, and political decisions and behaviors of college students, during college and after graduation.
+Specifically, my research examines academic, and social decisions and behaviors of college students, during college and after graduation.
 I am particularly interested in how these decisions are shaped by inequality and result in inequality reproduction.
-My current projects focus on inequality due to the COVID-19 pandemic, study abroad experiences, and gender inequality in Greek life.
-My published works have appeared in Sociological Forum, Qualitative Sociology, Socius, and Teaching Sociology, among others.
+I additionally study teaching and learning to improve college instruction.

 bottom of page